RoryAJames/CalgarySingleFamilyPermits/README.md

 ## The Data:

-The data that I used came from the Build Permits dataset located in the City of Calgary Open Data portal.
+The data that I used came from the Building Permits dataset located in the City of Calgary Open Data portal.
 A link to this dataset can be found [here](https://data.calgary.ca/Business-and-Economic-Activity/Building-Permits/c2es-76ed).

 ## A Few Notes: